 Characteristics of Semiarundinaria fastuosa

 Semiarundinaria is a genus of temperate bamboo, as opposed to tropical bamboo.
 As such, all varieties of this genus are running bamboos.
-The have leptomorph rhizomes that run outward, parallel to the horizon and away from the main plant.
+They have leptomorph rhizomes that run outward, parallel to the horizon and away from the main plant.
 In many cases, running bamboos will spend a couple years establishing a tenacious underground network of roots.
-Then, in the third or fourth year, the fresh shoots starting sprouting up all over the yard.
+Then, in the third or fourth year, the fresh shoots start sprouting up all over the yard.

 But as far as running bamboos go, this species is actually pretty tame.
 In many ways, it closely resembles a Phyllostachys in appearance.
 But Temple Bamboo isn’t nearly as aggressive or invasive as those vigorous cousins.
 Even so, it’s always a good idea to plant a rhizome barrier around a running bamboo to keep the roots from getting into flower beds or the neighbor’s yard, where they don’t belong.
 (Check out our page of recommended bamboo garden supplies.)

 The easiest way to distinguish this species from a variety of Phyllostachys is by looking at the nodal joints where the branches form.
 (See image above.)
 Phyllostachys will have two primary branches at each joint.
 But other bamboo, including Semiarundinaria or Pseudosasa, produce clusters of multiple branches.
 In general, the culms are also smoother, without the indented sulcus groove found on Phyllostachys.

 Semiarundinaria fastuosa makes a handsome addition to any garden, and it can flourish in a wide range of climates.
 Cold hardy down to negative territory on the Fahrenheit scale, it grows well in zones 5 or 6 all the way up to the semi-tropical range.